-- If your child needs care for minor, non-life-threatening illnesses or injuries when your healthcare provider's office is closed, we provide specialized pediatric care at our four Urgent Care locations in Bellevue, Federal Way, Mill Creek and Seattle.
+- If your child needs care for minor, non-life-threatening illnesses or injuries when your healthcare provider's office is closed, we provide specialized pediatric care at our four Urgent Care locations in Bellevue, Federal Way, Everett and Seattle.
 Urgent Care is open on evenings, weekends and holidays.

-- For more information, read our Emergency or Urgent Care? checklist or download the checklist as a PDF in English or in Spanish.
+- For more information, read our Emergency or Urgent Care? checklist or download the checklist as a PDF in English, Spanish or Arabic.

 About the Emergency Department

 We specialize in meeting the unique needs of children and families during medical emergencies.

 Seattle Children's Emergency Department is dedicated to caring for babies, children, teens and young adults, providing complete, coordinated care for your child in one location.
 All of our doctors have extensive experience providing state-of-the-art emergency care especially for young patients.
 A lead doctor, called an attending doctor, is in our Emergency Department 24 hours a day, every day.
 We offer round-the-clock access to Seattle Children's experts in more than 30 pediatric specialties and to the full facilities of our hospital.